 It’s important to understand that almost 75% of the whole immune system resides in the digestive tract.

 The digestive and immune systems start working together in complex processes the moment that food enters your dog’s mouth.

 Food travels until it reaches the intestines where it will be prepared for absorption into the bloodstream as nutrients.
 However, not all food components qualify as nutrients.
 They must be cut down to the proper size.
 Stomach acids and enzymes are responsible for reducing food to its molecular components.
-Proteins are broken down to amino acids.
+Proteins are broken down into amino acids.